-Every Country has their own Christmas traditions and their own traditional Christmas cookies.
-Cookies that you can find only once a year, only once the Christmas lights adorn the streets and the Christmas markets are fully operating.
+Every Country has its own Christmas traditions and its own traditional Christmas cookies.
+Cookies that you can find only once a year, only once the Christmas lights adorn the streets, and the Christmas markets are fully operating.

 It's so wonderful how every Country has their own favorite Christmas cookie, the one they bake for their families every year.
 Some of them are full of spices, some of them are decorated and some of them are simple.
 The only thing they have in common is that they bring up memories of childhood and family, of Christmas and Holidays.